How to Overcome the Fear Of Death?

 Final Thoughts…

-I hope this has given you a more complete understanding of why our Foundation takes the 2-pronged approach, and how important it is to ensure that the reduction and elimination of fears — whether they be about death and dying or any other fears — is as long-lasting and as permanent as possible.
+I hope this has given you a more complete understanding of why our Foundation takes the 2-pronged approach, and how important that is to ensure that the reduction and elimination of fears — whether they be about death and dying or any other fears — is as long-lasting and as permanent as possible.
 Because overcoming our fears is ultimately the primary way we can ensure our own happiness in life…

-Kelvin H. Chin is a Meditation Teacher, Life After Life Expert, and Author of “Overcoming the Fear of Death.”
-He learned to meditate at age 19, and has been teaching Turning Within and coaching others in their self-growth for 40 years.
+Kelvin H. Chin is a Meditation Teacher, Life After Life Expert, and Author of “Overcoming the Fear of Death,” “Marcus Aurelius Updated: 21st Century Meditations On Living Life” and “After the Afterlife: Memories of My Past Lives.”
+He learned to meditate at age 19, and has been teaching Turning Within Meditation and coaching others in their self-growth for 50 years.
 He helps people understand their life challenges through their individual belief systems, and helps them find their own solutions.
 His past life memories reach back many centuries, and he accesses those memories in his teaching and his coaching in the same way all coaches draw on their own available experiences for perspective and effective analogies.
 He can be reached at www.OvercomingTheFearOfDeath.org or www.TurningWithin.org.